Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 We’ve Become Obsessed With Cleanliness

-In addition to eating too much and too often, throughout our evolutionary history, the food that was available to us was covered with traces of dirt!
+In addition to eating too much and too often, throughout our evolutionary history the food that was available to us was covered with traces of dirt!
 Our ancestors chewed uncooked fiber-dense plant foods, swallowing what they could along with a healthy dose of environmental microorganisms.
-The lakes and streams from which they drank were teeming with microbes, including bacteria, bacteria-like organisms called archaea, yeasts, viruses, fungi, protozoa, helminths, and protists.
+The lakes and streams from which they drank were teeming with microbes including bacteria, bacteria-like organisms called archaea, yeasts, viruses, fungi, protozoa, helminths, and protists.

-Over hundreds of thousands of generations, the HD enabled a symbiotic relationship to develop between the myriad microscopic creatures found in the environment and the mucosal cells that line the human digestive tract, ultimately establishing what we refer to today as the gut microbiome (GMB).
+Over many hundreds of thousands of generations, the EHD enabled a symbiotic relationship to develop between the myriad microscopic creatures found in the environment and the mucosal cells that line the human digestive tract, ultimately establishing what we refer to today as the gut microbiome (GMB).
 We populated our GMBs with microbes and sustained them with the fiber contained in the plants that we ate.
 And those microbes, in turn, fed us with special metabolites produced when they digested that fiber through the process of fermentation.

-So the HD to which we evolved to become ideally genetically adapted was high in fiber and probiotic microorganisms, low in sugar and processed foods, and included regular fasting (defined here as at least 24 hours without calories) which induced autophagy–the body’s self-repair mechanism that reverses cellular damage and slows down the aging process.
+So the diet to which we evolved to become ideally genetically adapted was high in fiber and probiotic microorganisms, low in sugar and processed foods, and included regular fasting (defined here as at least 24 hours without calories) which induced autophagy–the body’s self-repair mechanism that reverses cellular damage and slows down the aging process.

 II.
 The Standard American Diet (SAD)

-It takes effort to think of ways in which today’s SAD, also commonly referred to as the Western diet (WD), could be more different from the HD.
+It takes effort to think of ways in which today’s SAD, also commonly referred to as the Western diet (WD), could be more different from the EHD.
 We’ll get into the details as we go but for now, let’s take a quick look at the two side by side:

-It is now accepted science both that the SAD/WD is a driver of inflammation and obesity, and that inflammation and obesity are drivers of many of the most common non-communicable diseases, including hypertension, diabetes, heart disease, and even some cancers.
-And epidemiological research shows that the correlation between the adoption of a WD and rising levels of common chronic diseases in countries around the world is so strong and so consistent that it is difficult to view that relationship as other than causal.
+It is now accepted science that the SAD/WD is a driver of inflammation and obesity, and that inflammation and obesity are drivers of many of the most common non-communicable diseases, including hypertension, diabetes, heart disease, and even some cancers.
+Epidemiological research shows that the correlation between the adoption of a WD and rising levels of common chronic diseases in countries around the world is so strong and so consistent that it is difficult to view that relationship as other than causal.

 III.
 Diets Shape Health By Shaping The Gut Microbiome (GMB)